 Rarely, aplastic anemia is due to an inherited (genetic) disorder such as Fanconi anemia.
-For more on this rare blood condition, see the Faconi Anemia Research web site.
-Other genetic disorders leading to aplastic anemia include Shwachman-Diamond syndrome and dyskeratosis congenital.
+For more on this rare blood condition, see the Fanconi Anemia Research web site.
+Other genetic disorders leading to aplastic anemia include Shwachman-Diamond syndrome and dyskeratosis congenita.

 The initial test for anemia, the complete blood count (CBC), may reveal many abnormal results.

 - Red blood cell indices are usually normal.

 - The differential white blood count shows a decrease in most types of cells but not lymphocytes.

 Some additional tests that may be performed to help determine the type and cause of anemia include: